 EACRC’s primary aim is to develop the competitive sport of coastal rowing.
 We welcome members who share that aim and who adhere to the Club’s principles.
 As a sports club EACRC subscribes to an ethos that:

-- Promotes integrity on and off the water in a spirit of trust and transparency
+- promotes integrity on and off the water in a spirit of trust and transparency; and

 We aim to build a club with a lasting legacy.

-Membership will be open to anyone who shares the aims of the club.
-All members will be expected to contribute to the on-going work involved in maintaining and enjoying a collectively-owned coastal rowing boat.
-Membership will be equal, and the aim is to finance the new build through individual memberships, invested in advance, as well as corporate sponsorship and sports’ grants.
+Membership is open to anyone who shares the aims of the club.
+All members are expected to contribute to the on-going work involved in maintaining and enjoying a collectively-owned coastal rowing boat.
+Membership is equal.

 The Club is a member of the Scottish Coastal Rowing Association, the international class association for the St Ayle’s skiff.